Glamorgan County Cricket Club in 2022: Glamorgan v Hampshire (19 August)

-23 August: Worcestershire v Glamorgan
+Worcestershire v Glamorgan (23 August)

 In the final group match, Glamorgan were put in to bat by Worcestershire and lost both Tom Bevan and Chris Cooke by the end of the seventh over to reduce the Welsh side to 16/2; however, Sam Northeast rediscovered his form from July and combined with captain Kiran Carlson (41) to put on 95 runs for the third wicket.
 By that point, Northeast had reached his half-century off 68 balls, and it took him just 46 more to reach his maiden List A century of the season.
 In the same over, Billy Root reached 50 two balls quicker than Northeast had, but it took Northeast just 23 more deliveries to reach 150, surpassing his previous best List A score of 132 in the process.
 By the end of the 48th over, he had surpassed Jacques Rudolph's club record total of 169, set against Sussex at Hove in 2014.
 In the following over, Root joined Northeast in making a century by hitting five sixes off the over.
 The Glamorgan innings closed on a score of 356/3, with Northeast on 177 and Root on 113; their partnership was ultimately worth 245 runs, surpassing the fourth-wicket record set by Root and Cooke away to Gloucestershire in 2018.
 Like Glamorgan, Worcestershire lost early wickets in their attempt to chase down the total.
 Jake Libby (58) and Joe Leach (63) both made half-centuries as the home side made the target seem more attainable, but regular wickets – including three from Prem Sisodiya – meant Ben Cox's unbeaten 84 was in a losing cause.
 Glamorgan's victory meant they still had a chance of making the knockout stage, but although Yorkshire lost, Kent's victory over Lancashire meant Glamorgan finished fourth in the group.